The Ultimate Wagyu Meatballs Recipe: Juicy, Tender, and Flavorful

 - Season the Meat: In a large bowl, blend Wagyu beef with fish sauce, chopped cilantro, basil, and minced garlic.
 If you like heat, add chopped fresh chilies or chili flakes.

-- Shape & Cook: Form the mixture into golf ball-sized meatballs.
+- Shape & Cook: Roll the mixture into uniform meatballs, each roughly the size of a golf ball.
 You can pan-fry them or bake at 400°F (200°C) until cooked to your preferred doneness.

 - Sauce Drizzle: Warm sweet chili sauce in a saucepan and either drizzle it over the meatballs or toss them in the sauce for a glossy finish.